Why Added Sugar Should Be Avoided Before Age 2

 Research shows that nearly half of all 7- to 8-month-olds have already had some type of dessert or sweetened drink.
 Although you might think a little sugar doesn’t hurt, introducing sweets this early can shape your little one’s taste preferences.
-Now is the perfect time to expose your baby to a variety of healthy foods to help her develop a taste preference for them.
-If sweet drinks and foods are readily available to your little one, she’s going to prefer eating those, and there won’t be any room left in her little stomach for the nutritious foods you want her to eat.
+Now is the perfect time to expose your baby to a variety of healthy foods to help them develop a taste preference for them.
+If sweet drinks and foods are readily available to your little one, they're going to prefer eating those, and there won’t be any room left in their little stomach for the nutritious foods you want them to eat.

-Think your child will be deprived if you don’t give her all of the tasty foods with added sugars?
+Think your child will be deprived if you don’t give them all the tasty foods with added sugars?
 Think again.
 Until they’ve had the sweetened foods and drinks, babies and toddlers don’t know what they’re missing.
-If your child already has sweets, it’s not a lost cause, but it’s still important to reduce her intake as much as possible.
+If your child already has sweets, it’s not a lost cause, but it’s still important to reduce their intake as much as possible.

 - Instead of sugary drinks, stick to water or plain milk.